With the time passing by, web applications today have evolved to a great extent. Earlier web apps were simple static pages where it didn’t matter...

 1. What is React Native?

-Imagine the tech being used to rule the entire mobile space?
+Imagine the technology being used to rule the entire mobile space.
 You heard it right, according to sources, this one has been used to create over 29K applications with over 27 billion downloads.

 2. What are React Native Components?